mikrono/tModLoaderWiki_kr_ko/GlobalItem.md

 Allows you to give effects to armors and accessories, such as increased damage.

-### public virtual void UpdateAccessory(Item item, Player player)
+### public virtual void UpdateAccessory(Item item, Player player, bool hideVisual)

 Allows you to give effects to accessories.
-Frankly, this is just a more limited version of UpdateEquip, but I included this hook to be more in-line with the mysterious source code.
+The hideVisual parameter is whether the player has marked the accessory slot to be hidden from being drawn on the player.

 ### public virtual string IsArmorSet(Item head, Item body, Item legs)